ocastroa/BlackJackProgram/README.md

 # BlackJackProgram
-Quick game of blackjack in different programming languages
+Quick game of blackjack in C